How to prevent violent criminal behaviour in the next generation

 Clearly, the solution does not lie in more prisons and swifter, harsher punishments nor in heroic efforts to rehabilitate profoundly damaged, dangerous adults.
 By now we should have had enough of these high–cost, low–yield, after–the–fact remedies.
 Honest answers lie in true understanding of the disease at its source, active prevention and compassionate early intervention.

-- Communication to the author from Dr. Morris Wessel, Professor of Pediatric Medicine, Yale University School of Medicine.
+3. Communication to the author from Doctor Morris Wessel, Professor of Paediatric Medicine, Yale University School of Medicine.

-- Sheldon Glueck,”Ten Years of Unraveling Juvenile Delinquency: An Examination of Criticisms,” in Sheldon and Eleanor Glueck, Ventures in Criminology: Collected Recent Papers London:Travistock Publications, 1964, p.
+5. Sheldon Glueck, “Ten Years of Unraveling Juvenile Delinquency: An Examination of Criticisms”, in Sheldon and Eleanor Glueck, Ventures in Criminology: Collected Recent Papers, London:Travistock Publications, 1964, p.
 285.